-During the period ended 31 March 2024 the Group has no purchases from related parties (2023: the Group has acquired construction materials from TechnoNicol in amount of \$5,730)
+During the period ended 31 March 2025 the Group has acquired construction materials from TechnoNicol in amount of \$nil (For the same period in 2024: \$ nil).

 (c) Compensation of key management

 Key management are the Group's directors.
 Compensation awarded to key management comprised: